harshamarupudi56/PyBDC/Doc/gui.rst

 GUI Overview
 ============

-The GUI runs on Windows and Mac.
+The Python GUI runs on Windows, Mac, and Linux.
 All inputs and buttons are shown in the screenshots of the interface below.

 .. image:: GUI_Example.PNG